123jason689/ureeka_refreshment/README.md

+# MBG Menu
+A refreshment project for Ureeka organization.
+The project is about making a web app in which the receiver or kids from the Indonesian government policy for distributing free lunch for schools.
+This app aims to provide information about the meal they were giving for the next day

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.